-An horseshoe adrenal gland is very rare anomaly.
+A horseshoe adrenal gland is a very rare anomaly.
 It is also sometimes called a butterfly adrenal gland, fused adrenal gland or midline adrenal gland.

-It is the solitary adrenal gland that is present in the midline with the fused portion either passing between the aorta and the inferior vena cav...
+It is a solitary adrenal gland that is present in the midline of the fused portion either passing between the aorta and the inferior vena cava o...

 Horseshoe kidneys are the most common type of renal fusion anomaly.
 They render the kidneys susceptible to trauma and are an independent risk factor for the development of renal calculi and transitional cell carcinoma of the renal pelvis.